'Damned if they do and damned if they don't': MP hits out at criticism of Oranga Tamariki's decision to return boy

 "Oranga Tamariki is involved in situations when sadly the rightful carers are either incapable, or have ignored or walked away from their fundamental responsibility for looking after children in their care," he said.

-The four year-old boy who remains in Starship Hospital in a stable condition, more than three weeks after the incident, suffered the worst injuries Detective Inspector Mike Foster has seen in his 30 years of policing.
+The 4-year-old boy who remains in Starship Hospital in a stable condition more than three weeks after the incident suffered the worst injuries Detective Inspector Mike Foster has seen in his 30 years of policing.

 Yule said Oranga Tamariki had to maintain a "very difficult" balance in allowing children to be with their family versus the risk the same family could be to the child.